 ON THIS PAGE: You will learn about the different ways doctors use to treat children with astrocytoma.
 To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.

 To take advantage of these newer treatments, all children with a CNS tumor should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with a tumor is called a pediatric oncologist.
+For astrocytoma, a neuro-oncologist may also be involved with treatment.
+This is a doctor who specializes in CNS tumors.
 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Descriptions of the most common treatment options for astrocytoma are listed below.
 Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and the child’s overall health.
 Three types of treatments are typically used to treat astrocytoma in children: surgery, radiation therapy, and chemotherapy.
-Take time to learn about the treatment options and be sure to ask questions about things that are unclear.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what you can expect during the treatment.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and surrounding tissue during an operation.
 It is the most common treatment for astrocytoma.
 During surgery, a neurosurgeon removes as much of the tumor as possible.
-Even if a tumor cannot be reached by surgery because of its location (called inoperable), a surgical biopsy can usually still be done to find out the type and grade of the tumor (see Diagnosis).
+Even if a tumor is inoperable, meaning it cannot be reached by surgery because of its location, a surgical biopsy can usually still be done to find out the type and grade of the tumor (see Diagnosis).

-If a low-grade tumor cannot be completely removed, the child is often monitored by his or her doctor to watch for signs of tumor growth before considering other types of treatment.
+If a low-grade tumor cannot be completely removed, the doctor usually watches for signs of tumor growth before considering other types of treatment.
 If a tumor causes symptoms and cannot be completely removed with surgery, radiation therapy or chemotherapy is often used.
 A child with a high-grade tumor often needs additional treatment regardless of whether the entire tumor was removed during surgery.

 Learn more about surgery.